reers/ReerCodable/README.md

 ### 12. Custom Encoding/Decoding Logic

 Implement custom encoding/decoding logic through `@CustomCoding`.
 There are two ways to customize encoding/decoding:
-- Through closures, using `decoder: Decoder`, `encoder: Encoder` as parameters to implement custom logic:
+- Through closures, using `decoder: any Decoder`, `encoder: any Encoder` as parameters to implement custom logic:

 ```swift
 @Codable